-Of 54% of all HCC cases are associated with HBV, making it becomes the most common cause of cancer in the world[18].
+A total of 54% of all HCC cases are associated with HBV, making it the most common cause of cancer worldwide[18].
 In addition to directly overlapping nodes as the most direct bridge between HBV and HCC, we also analyzed other possible links between inflammation and cancer.
 In other words, PPI was used to find the cross talk interaction among modules, and 40 significant cross talk connections were obtained by screening the significant cross talk.
-Because Module 7 had the highest connectivity among them, focusing on the genes of Module 7 would allow us to further understand the bridge mechanism.
-Inflammatory mediators play an important role in the micro-environment of tumors, which can affect all stages of tumorigenesis and development, especially the initial stage of formation.
+Because Module 7 had the highest connectivity among them, focusing on the genes of Module 7 allowed us to further understand the bridge mechanism.
+Inflammatory mediators play an important role in the microenvironment of tumors, which can affect all stages of tumorigenesis and development, especially the initial stage of formation.
 Based on GO functional analysis, we found that DEGs of the central dysfunction module tended to significantly enrich multiple disease functions (Figure 2).
-These pathways included positive regulation of lipid kinase activity, protein kinase B signal transduction, phosphorylation of phosphatidylinositol, acute inflammatory response and myocyte proliferation.
+These pathways included positive regulation of lipid kinase activity, protein kinase B signal transduction, phosphorylation of phosphatidylinositol, acute inflammatory response, and myocyte proliferation.
 The modules not only shared some DEGs, but also participated in the same or similar functions and paths through crosstalk interaction.
-In conclusion, exploration of bridge mechanism at module level suggested that the connections of HBV and HCC could communicate and transit through module bridging to a certain extent, demonstrating the process of disease under the global effect.
-Therefore, exploring the potential processes of crosstalk and molecular linkage through crosstalk would help us to further understand the detailed pathogenesis of HBV-related HCC.
+In conclusion, exploration of bridge mechanism at the module level suggested that the connections of HBV and HCC could communicate and transit through module bridging to a certain extent, demonstrating the process of disease under the global effect.
+Therefore, exploring the potential processes of crosstalk and molecular linkage through crosstalk may further our understanding of the detailed pathogenesis of HBV-related HCC.

 TF and ncRNA driving liver inflammation and cancer progression

-Although the regulation of HBV-related HCC by single or several TF and ncRNA has been extensively studied, little attention has been paid to their comprehensive regulation of dysfunctional modules.
+Although the regulation of HBV-related HCC by single or several TFs and ncRNA has been extensively studied, little attention has been paid to their comprehensive regulation of dysfunctional modules.
 Therefore, in order to explore these transcriptional regulators, we applied the predictive analysis of regulators to the dysfunction module based on the relationship between transcription and post-transcriptional regulation.
-We obtained 496 ncRNA and 158 TF, involving 739 ncRNA-Module interaction pairs and 213 TF-Module interaction pairs.
-Statistical analysis of the predicted results showed that there were five regulatory modules which targeted by long-chain non-coding RNA MALAT1 and three modules were targeted by micro-RNA micro410-3p.
-Other ncRNAs also regulated multiple dysfunction modules in varying degrees, and have potential regulatory effect on HBV and HCC.
-According to statistics, TF PPARA could regulate five modules, and NFKB1 and RELA also have significant regulatory effect on the four modules.
-These TF may mediate the occurrence and development of HBV-related HCC and play a crucial role in the process of disease.
+We obtained 496 ncRNAs and 158 TFs involving 739 ncRNA-Module interaction pairs and 213 TF-Module interaction pairs.
+Statistical analysis of the predicted results showed that there were five regulatory modules, which were targeted by long-chain ncRNA MALAT1, and three modules were targeted by mi410-3p.
+Other ncRNAs also regulated multiple dysfunction modules to varying degrees, and had potential regulatory effects on HBV and HCC.
+According to statistics, TF PPARA could regulate five modules, and NFKB1 and RELA also had significant regulatory effect on the four modules.
+These TFs may mediate the occurrence and development of HBV-related HCC and play a crucial role in the process of disease.

-Three of the same microRNAs in HBV and HCC were identical to the predicted ncRNA including miR-192, miR-215 and miR-874.
-At the same time, it was predicted that three genes in the TF of the regulatory module were identical to those of the persistent disorder, including EGR2, FOS and KLF4 involved in modules 1 and 9.
-According to the analysis of GO function, these two modules mainly play the role of JAK-STAT and MAPK signal regulation.
-Therefore, we presume that these six TF and ncRNA are key regulatory factors, and they are key components of connecting HBV and HCC bridges.
+Three of the same miRNAs in HBV and HCC were identical to the predicted ncRNA including miR-192, miR-215, and miR-874.
+At the same time, it was predicted that three genes in the TFs of the regulatory module were identical to those of the persistent disorder including EGR2, FOS, and KLF4 involved in modules 1 and 9.
+According to the analysis of GO function, these two modules mainly play a role in regulating the JAK-STAT and MAPK signaling pathways.
+Therefore, we presume that these six TFs and ncRNAs are key regulatory factors and key components of connecting HBV and HCC bridges.
 Generally speaking, it is convenient for us to understand the potential mechanism of disease by exploring the regulatory role of pivot regulators in dysfunction modules.
 The pivot regulators can also be used as candidates for further experimental studies by other biologists.